Greater Poland Uprising (1806): Historical background

-While the Kingdom of Prussia already possessed large Polish population in Upper Silesia, it gained additional Polish citizens during the partitions of Poland.
+While the Kingdom of Prussia already possessed a large Polish population in Upper Silesia, it gained additional Polish citizens during the partitions of Poland.
 From the beginnings of Prussian rule Poles were subject to a series of measures aimed against them and their culture, notably the Polish language was abolished in favour of German.

 The War of the Fourth Coalition between Napoleonic France and the Kingdom of Prussia gave hope to the Polish inhabitants of Greater Poland of recovering their independence and ending oppressive Prussian rule.

 Napoleon, counting on the benefits of gaining control over lands on the other side of Prussia, sent a group of emissaries to South Prussia to collect information about the situation in the province and the sympathies of the Polish citizens.
 On 20 September 1806 the emperor issued orders to form a new division from Polish deserters from the Prussian army.
 There were so many that two days later, Napoleon decided to form a second division.

 The open conflict between France and Prussia ensured that Prussia could only maintain a small number of troops in Greater Poland.
 Moreover, a large portion of those soldiers were Polish nationals.
 This caused a great deal of trouble for Prussian commanders; for instance, between 1 November and 20 December, 3000 Polish troops (1/7th) deserted from the Toruń Corps.